mvac7/PSGed/README.md

-## Author's Notes

-This application was my first experience learning C development and MSX Assembler.
+## The little history of PSGed

+> ### Talking about PSGed is talking about procrastination, electronic music, energy drinks and chocolate cream sandwiches.

+### Chapter 1.
+How do I do this?

+I will start by confessing that PSGed was my first attempt to develop an application for MSX computers using C and Z80 assembler.

+At this time, I knew the MSX hardware because when I was a teenager I had programmed in BASIC and I had even done some assembly routines, but everything seemed very hard to me.

+...until at a meeting of MSX users, I met Mr. Alberto del Hoyo (Nerlaska), who told me that it could be programmed in C using the SDCC cross-development compiler.

+I found on Alberto's WEB a tutorial to create a ROM and doing a lot of research on the internet (there wasn't much about development with SDCC for MSX), and I was making my way through the fog of ignorance to the person I am today: A Smoke seller!

+To share my experience with the world, I opened an exclusive Blog for PSGed, where I posted everything I learned.
+Mysteriously, one day a UFO abducted the blog and disappeared. if anyone knows anything, report it to agents Mulder and Scully. *The truth is out there!*

-The purpose was to develop an application to create music under a Groovebox type interface (such as the electrives or the 303), but when working directly editing the AY parameters instead of using instruments, it did not provide the desired functionality.
+The idea of PSGed was to develop an application to create music under a Groovebox-type interface (such as electrives or 303), but when working directly editing the AY parameters instead of using instruments, it did not provide the desired functionality.
 For that reason I left it as an AY sound editor that includes a simple sequencer and did not add disk access functionality.

 But it gave me ideas for a new, more complete version with improvements in the sequencer, where it allowed the entry of notes and changes in the sound parameters at the pattern level.

+### Chapter 2.
+What if it can be done better?

 PSGed v2 reached an advanced stage of development but was more complex to use than the previous version, so I left the project.
 I made the mistake of continuing to not include instrument-based operation.